 Best Jack Stands And Lifting Procedures

-Any time you're working underneath a car, jack stands must be used.
+Any time you're working underneath a car, jack stands are a must.
 If one or more wheels need to be removed while servicing your car, don't rely on just a hydraulic or scissor jack for support - use jack stands.
 This is Rule #1 of automotive garage safety.

 You need jack stands to support your car once it is lifted off the floor.
 They should have a wide base so they don't tip.